hotosm/tm-admin/docs/dataflow.md

 The SQL files are designed to work with postgres for creating the database, and it's tables and data types.
-The config file format allows for setting each column as an auto incrementing column (good for IDs), setting thst are required, so become 'NOT NULL'.
-And also a unique columns, which is used for an INSERT that may trigger a conflict.
+The config file format allows for setting each column as an auto incrementing column (good for IDs), setting that are required, so become 'NOT NULL'.
+And also a unique column, which is used for an INSERT that may trigger a conflict.
 This is useful to update existing data.

 ### Protobuf files